Enable TLS in RabbitMQ

 keytool -import -alias rabbitmqserver -file server_<hostname>_certificate.pem -keystore rabbitmq.jks

-Keytool will prompt you to enter a password, so use the same value you set in vault.secret.rabbitmq.jks.password
+Keytool will prompt you to enter a password, so use the same value you set in vault.secret.rabbitmq.jks.password below.

 chown openiam:openiam rabbitmq.jks